DanielGOHara/Tetris-Game/README.md

 # TetrisGame.github.io
-Tetris Game Project (HTML, Javascript &amp; CSS)
+Tetris Game Project (Javascript, HTML5 &amp; CSS3)

--- Work in progress --

-Create a functioning tetris game using the above languages to help further my understanding of them :)
+Fully functioning tetris game using vanilla web development languages, provides a basic gaming experience with not if any advanced features to ensure I am able to understand the fundamental basics of web development.
+Currently ran using github pages but in the future may not be live, in which case it can be simply forked and ran from another device without further requirements.

 Link: https://danielgohara.github.io/TetrisGame.github.io/